Akash-Perla/ASIC-Design/README.md

 We can observe that there is a waveform difference

-## Task 4: A C program which does a binary search on a sorted array and its Spike simulation
+## Task-4: A C program which does a binary search on a sorted array and its Spike simulation

 - We first create a new file named `binary_search.c` which does a binary search on a sorted array.
 The following is the code for the same:
 ![image](https://github.com/user-attachments/assets/18736546-3840-426f-bd2d-da6ef792c76c)